maximilian-ho/how-we-teach-ourselves/doing_nothing.md

-# Doing nothing
+# Embracing boredom
-Instead of consuming entertainment, we simply do nothing.
+Instead of consuming entertainment, we embrace boredom.